Roche/pyreadstat/README.md

 You need a working C compiler and cython >=3.0.0.

+On some linux distributions it is necessary to link the library iconv, while in others it should not be linked for the final package to work.
+Right now the linkage happen only for ubuntu.
+If your distro needs linking iconv, you can force that manually setting the environment variable PYREADSTAT_LINK_ICONV=1.

 ### Compiling on Windows and Mac

 Compiling on linux is very easy, but on windows you need some extra preparation.